 If you need ACA-compliant insurance, these long-term insurance plans will not meet the requirements.

 This article focuses mainly on travel medical insurance plans.
-If you're looking for coverage beyond health insurance into benefits like trip cancellation, trip interruption, lost baggage, travel delays, passport replacement, rental car coverage, and more, please consider purchasing travel insurance.
+If you're looking for coverage beyond health insurance into benefits like trip cancellation, trip interruption, lost baggage, travel delays, passport replacement, rental car coverage, cancel for any reason, and more, please consider purchasing travel insurance.